intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 4. Run the `launch_benchmark.py` script from the intelai/models repo,
 with the appropriate parameters.
 To run on single socket use `--socket_id` switch, by default it will be using all available sockets.
-Optional parameter `number_of_steps` (default value = 5000) can be added at the end of command after `--` as shown below:
+Optional parameter `steps` (default value = 5000) can be added at the end of command after `--` as shown below:

 Run batch and online inference using the following command.